Estates General of 1560–1561: Opening the estates

 The estates of Orléans would be opened by a speech from the reformist chancellor Michel de l'Hôpital in which he called for the suppression of religious passions.
 Urging the members assembled to repress these animosities so administrative and political reform could be achieved.
 He took the line of Lorraine in suggesting that heresy had sprung up due to the deficiencies of the present church, and that by a reform in that, it might be possible to bring the two congregations back together.
 He further highlighted the extraordinary circumstances facing the 10 year old Charles, orphaned and in a great deal of debt with much of the royal lands alienated.

-The estates general immediately ran into difficulties with the nobility, factions of whom protested that their commissions to meet had been granted by the late Francis, and that they would require a fresh commission from Charles IX to begin the tasks of the assembly.
+The estates general immediately ran into difficulties with the nobility, factions of whom protested that their commissions to meet had been granted by the late François, and that they would require a fresh commission from Charles IX to begin the tasks of the assembly.
 The queen inquired as to who held this position, asking for a list of names, however none would sign themselves as to holding the view.
 After some delay, during which the cahiers were handed in by the participating delegates, the estates began their work.